Libya, Somalia raids show U.S. reach, problems

 A Somali intelligence official said a Chechen commander, who might have been the Americans' target, was wounded.

 In Somalia, al Shabaab spokesman Sheikh Abdiasis Abu Musab told Reuters no senior figure was present when the Americans came ashore.
-"Ordinary fighters lived in the house and they bravely counter attacked and chased off the attackers," he said.
+He said: "Ordinary fighters lived in the house and they bravely counter-attacked and chased off the attackers."

-Al Shabaab said that in attacking the Nairobi mall it was hitting back at Kenyan intervention in Somalia, which has forced it from much of its territory.
+A U.S. official was quoted as saying the raid was planned in response to the Westgate mall attack by al Shabaab gunmen in which at least 67 died last month.
+The group said it was hitting back at Kenyan intervention in Somalia, which has forced it from much of its territory.
 It also targeted Westerners out shopping.

 AFRICAN VIOLENCE